xychen9459/Spatial-Transformer-Augmented-Faster-R-CNN/README.md

 # Spatial-Transformer-Augmented-Faster-R-CNN
+__UPDATE__: this implementation was the initial work done at school.
+It is incomplete and does not cover many important aspects comparing to the caffe version.

 __NOTE__: this is part of my code for hand detection using deep model.
 I mainly implemented the framework using Lua within Torch, and Python for preprocessing.